What To Know About UV Radiation and Your Skin

 UVB radiation

 Responsible for summertime tan lines, these rays mainly affect the skin’s surface.
-Exposure to UVB radiation occurs outdoors and varies by time of day, geographical location, and weather.
+Exposure to UVB radiation occurs outdoors and varies by time of day, location, and weather.

 Fortunately, our bodies’ antioxidant systems can help repair DNA damage caused by overexposure to UVB radiation.
 But, repeated sunburns can dampen our natural regenerative capacity, increasing our risk of skin cancer.